Benjamin Ruggles Woodbridge

-Benjamin Ruggles Woodbridge (March 5, 1739 – March 8, 1819) was an American physician, lawyer, farmer, and military officer who served as a colonel in the Massachusetts militia during the American Revolutionary War.
+Benjamin Ruggles Woodbridge (March 5, 1739 – March 8, 1819) was an American medical doctor, lawyer, farmer, and military officer who served as a colonel in the Massachusetts militia during the American Revolutionary War.
 Woodbridge was a commander at the Battle of Bunker Hill, and also owned a rum still, a wood lot, a grazing meadow, and a mill, and came to be the wealthiest man in South Hadley, Massachusetts.
 Colonel Woodbridge was also a member of the Massachusetts legislature for many years.

 Revolutionary War

 Battle of Bunker Hill

 Col. Woodbridge entered service on April 20, 1775, the day immediately following the Battles of Lexington and Concord.
 He commanded a regiment of Minutemen, which was organized into Woodbridge's (25th) Regiment.
 During the Siege of Boston, Woodbridge's regiment was based at Cambridge near Boston, and participated in the Battle of Bunker Hill, the first large-scale battle of the war.
 During the Siege of Boston and the Battle of Bunker Hill, Abijah Brown served as lieutenant colonel to Woodbridge, and William Stacy served as major.

 On June 17, 1775, immediately prior to the Battle of Bunker Hill, Woodbridge marched his regiment in good order from the mainland across the Charlestown Neck, an isthmus connecting the mainland with the Charlestown Peninsula and the battlefield.
 The regiment was under fire from British naval vessels as they crossed the neck to reinforce Col. William Prescott's regiment; British vessels were bombarding the battlefield and the Charlestown Neck prior to the assault of the British troops.
 General Israel Putnam, riding his horse from the battlefield to the neck, met Woodbridge's regiment and urged them to run to the battlefield.
 The rush to battle caused confusion and separation of Woodbridge's men as they arrived at the field of action.
 Parts of the regiment engaged and joined the battle.

 Woodbridge's regiment arrived at Bunker Hill immediately prior to the battle.
 A company from Woodbridge's regiment deployed on the right flank, and a portion of the regiment joined Colonel Prescott's regiment at the redoubt and breastwork on the hill.
 Woodbridge's regiment "was not commissioned, and there are few details of it, or of its officers, in the accounts of the battle."
 Reports of the battle indicate that the American defenders on the right flank fought valiantly from behind what cover they could find.
 The men at the redoubt and breastwork fought until they had no more bullets, finally fighting with the butts of their guns, rocks, and their bare hands.
 It is also reported that Woodbridge's regiment covered the retreat of the Continental Army across the Charleston Neck to the mainland after the hill was taken by the British.